PrinciplesDotDev/principles/software-must-be-easy-to-debug.md

 +++
 Categories = ["Process"]
 Description = ""
-Tags = ["errors", "debugging", "logs", "environment setup", "language choice"] title = "Software must be easy to debug" summary = "When software behaves unexpectedly, it should be easy to understand what is causing the problem."
+Tags = ["errors", "debugging", "logs", "environment setup", "language choice", "productivity"] title = "Software must be easy to debug" summary = "When software behaves unexpectedly, it should be easy to understand what is causing the problem."
 +++